-It is the start of the courses at the "Joly" workshop and to welcome the new students, we wanted to make it very nice.
+It's the start of courses at the "Joly" workshop and to welcome the new students, we wanted to make it look nice.

-The cover of the ironing board that served us so well last year has been put to hard use 😂 Between the children, the forgotten iron left on the board, the fusible interfacing...
+The ironing board cover that served us so well last year has been put to the test 😂 Between the kids, forgetting the iron on the board, the fusible interfacing...
 Since this board serves us so well, it was time to thank it and give it a makeover...
-So I took the time to make a pretty cover!
+So I took the time to make a pretty new cover!

-I took the time to summarize the steps for you so that you can do it yourself at home!
+I took the time to summarize the steps so you can make one at home too!

 Supplies